mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 Even now, I don't understand why I was seeing a Firebase certificate error.

-As a workaround, I configured Firebase to redirect visitors to `netlify-next.tinypilotkvm.com` (TODO: Check).
-That worked, so customers stopped seeing the TLS error, but they might have found the URL a bit strange.
-Still, it was signed correctly.
+As a workaround, I configured Firebase to redirect visitors to `netlify-preview.tinypilotkvm.com`.
+That worked, so customers stopped seeing the TLS error.
+I wish I'd chosen a less weird staging domain than `netlify-preview` because it strongly suggests to customers that something is wonky, but it was better than a TLS error.

 For a full day after, the old site was still receiving traffic, but after a few days, Firebase stopped receiving any traffic for `tinypilotkvm.com`.